Integrated cost tracking module

 If values for both work performed and logged costs are present, spent cost will be a simple addition of the two.

 Like spent time, spent cost propagates upwards through parent issues and a summary is displayed on the project overview page.

 #2 Updated by Parth Arora over 11 years ago

 This feature is something that even I was hoping would be included in Redmine sooner than later.
 That being said, I would like to add that this feature should be built in a way that it has access control over the cost details.
 Because in most cases most organizations would not want the developers to know the cost incurred in implementing a certain functionality or module

-#7 Updated by Sam McLeod over 5 years ago
+#7 Updated by Anonymous over 8 years ago

 Sam McLeod wrote: